-A couple of weeks ago, Marilyn Denis reached out to me about taking part in a fun Summer segment on her show!
+A few years ago, I was over the moon when Marilyn Denis reached out to me about taking part in a fun Summer segment on her show!
 Of course, I jumped at the chance and after some planning, the girls and I prepared the cutest alfresco tablescape!
-Ps.
-For those of you out there who didn’t catch the live segment, you can watch it here!
+Ps. if you want to watch my segment on the Marilyn Denis show and have a CTV subscription click the link here.

 An alfresco dining set-up during the Summer feels as though you’ve stepped out of Canada and walked straight into Europe.
 There’s nothing better than eating and drinking outside with family and friends while enjoying that warm summer sunshine (and a glass of chilled rosé, of course!).

 Creating the perfect tablescape may feel like a lot of pressure (trust me, I know it all too well!), but you can pull it off easily with items that you already have in and around your home.
 Today, I wanted to share a few tips and tricks on how to recreate this alfresco dining table and share just how easy it is to pull off!

 When I was first thinking about this alfresco set-up, I started racking my brain on all of the things that we needed to buy, but then I remembered that this should be something simple and stress-free.
 So, I started to gather some items from around the house to create the perfect garden party tablescape.

 We started by moving my outdoor patio set up to the front yard and placed it in between two big trees.
 I also brought my two white wingback dining rooms chairs out and placed them at the head of the table to add some dimension.
 Then, we gathered all of our existing cutlery, dishes, and glasses from the house and started to place them at each setting.